 Make a gift: Support the Community Recovery Fund we’ve launched with philanthropic, government and business partners to ensure nonprofits on the front lines — and those that had to pause operations — sustain their capacity to be there for our residents for the long road ahead.
 Learn more about how we’re leveraging the Fund to make a major impact.

 Access resources: We have compiled key resources for donors, residents and nonprofits about relief efforts and opportunities to help in and for Miami-Dade County.
-We will also collect and share stories of how Greater Miamians are helping each other pull through the health, social and economic toll of COVID-19.

 With the support of our generous donors, The Miami Foundation’s Community Recovery Fund addresses the long-term recovery, resilience and financial stability of nonprofits.